geckour/NowPlaying4Droid/README.md

 #NowPlaying Google - Play (Music)

 ## What's this?
-Android app for sharing #NowPlaying using MediaSession.
+Android app for sharing #NowPlaying using MediaController.

 ## Features
 - Reside notification to share #NowPlaying